 Once the commissioners have heard all of the evidence and arguments, they will issue a decision stating the value of compensation.

 If either you or the city of Dallas is unhappy with the award, the dissatisfied party has the right to file an objection with the court.
 Upon the filing of an objection, the condemnation case will be scheduled for trial either before a jury or a judge.

 The Condemnation Trial

 You have a right to challenge the commissioners’ determination of compensation.
 In addition to the compensation, you can challenge the taking of your property by filing a motion to dismiss the condemnation proceeding.
 The two common challenges to the proceeding are whether the entity has the legal standing to condemn your property or the proposed purpose does not qualify as public use.
 Unlike the special commissioners, the trial judge or jury can consider whether the condemnation was improper.

 Call Our Eminent Domain and Real Estate Attorney in Dallas

-The city of Dallas, as a government entity, has the authority to condemn your property by exercising eminent domain.
+The city of Dallas, as a government entity, has the authority to condemn your property by exercising eminent domain in Houston or Texas.
 If the government is threatening to take your private property, our knowledgeable attorneys have the depth of skill to ensure you receive the proper compensation or determine if a legitimate basis for challenging the condemnation exists.
 Contact The Queenan Law Firm, P.C. to learn more about our services and how we can help you.
 Call (817) 476-1797 to schedule a free consultation.